A Villa in Tuscany with Kids

 OK, that was our (exaggerated) nickname for the one km long, one lane road leading to the villa.
 When we had to pass people, which thankfully wasn’t very often, it wasn’t easy.
 But we grew to love the road, and my wife would jog down the road to the sunflower fields every day and then walk back up – a great morning routine.

-We had three groups of friends/family come visit over the course of the month.
+We had three groups of friends/family stay with us at our Tuscan villa over the course of the month.
 Dining and enjoying wine outside in the evenings was even more enjoyable with friends.

 We never got tired of staring out over the Tuscan countryside.
 A great backdrop while I was working away on my laptop too.